10 Ways to Deepen Your Experience of Lent

 5. Consider Bible Study

-If not already doing a study in your parish, check out the offering from Little Rock Scripture Study, the internationally recognized Catholic program that began in the Diocese of Little Rock.
+If not already doing a study in your parish, check out the offering from Little Rock Scripture Study.
 What about an online or in-person study using these free articles, available in English and Spanish, that offer questions for group study?
-Or consider "Powerful Pairings in the Bible" a recent series from Cackie Upchurch.
 Looking to explore on your own?
 Use this helpful Q&A and guide from Arkansas Catholic.
 Do you like podcasts?
 If so, check out the "Bible in a Year Podcast," from Father Mike Schmitz.
 Other options include: "Lectio Divina" ("Divine Reading") or praying the daily readings accompanied by daily video or audio reflections from the U.S Conference of Catholic Bishops.

 7. Take Part in Lenten Activities

 Parishes across Arkansas are hosting fish fries, soup suppers, missions, Bible studies and more during Lent.
-Contact a parish near you for details.
-If you are unable to participate in-person, online options are available.
-Examples include Virtual Catholic ConferencePlating Grace or Guided Lenten Studies, Reflections or Apps.
+Visit our calendar to find events near you.
+Don't see your parish listed?
+Contact your parish to find out what activities are planned.
+If you are unable to participate in-person, online options include guided Lenten studies, reflections and apps.

 8. Make a Good Confession